jasonsummers012/NUMT-detection-pipeline/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [jasonsummers012@gmail.com].

 ## Acknowledgments